neurocline/multigit/README.md

 The last is not an issue building, simply a bug that I ran across while doing testing.
 I misunderstood how `update-cache` worked, and created an index with no files in it.
 This caused a segment fault when read back in.

+## Add builtin SHA-1 and Zlib

+Windows doesn't have system libraries for SHA-1 and Zlib (not precisely true, but close enough), so use an builtin version of both.
+And, to be careful, make sure it can be used on Linux, by updating the Makefile to check for environment variables `BLK_SHA1` and `INTERNAL_ZLIB` to prefer the builtin versions over the system libraries.